 searching expedition, and the

 beginning of the concept of

 Tillow Acres Farm.

 There's a beautiful quote by

 known and rightfully loved, 'Don't judge each day by the harvest you reap, but by the seeds that you plant.'

 Therein lies the 'why' behind the decision to transition 8 acres of conventionally farmed farmland to organic market-farming and grazing, at the age of 60 years young.

 My name is Tonya Ramsey, and I'm owner and operator of Tillow Acres Farm.
 I'm a mom, a nana and a woman farmer.
 I live, love and work to nurture and grow what's living.
 I have a love-relationship with hands-in-the-dirt born after reading Pearl S. Buck's, The Good Earth as a teenager.
 Marrying a farmer only solidified the relationship.
 Even now it still rings true.
 My head and heart heal better with hands-in-the-dirt.

 By its very design, Tillow Acres is and will be intensively farmed.
 It is scaled small intentionally.
 I'm working to learn, apply and transform the existing land to regenerative agriculture principles.
 Through much planning, infrastructure, new systems and practices its amazing to see the farm's transformation.
-In just one short year, the farm has defined growing spaces, permanent beds, perennial plant stock for strawberries, blueberries, blackberries, raspberries and asparagus along with a small orchard of 14 fruit trees.
-With much help from my hard-working crew of 4 grandchildren, in 2020 Tillow Acres successfully launched a small 'pilot' CSA share program to family and friends willing to give feedback on our quality and selection grown.
+The farm has defined growing spaces, permanent beds, perennial plant stock for strawberries, blueberries, blackberries, raspberries and asparagus along with a small orchard of 10 fruit trees.
+With much help from my hard-working crew grandchildren and high school interns, we off our members diverse, vibrant, delicious produce season after season through our CSA share program.